jayednahain/eBay_Auction/README.md

 * Sort out the maximum bidding price , and  add it on top of the product profile.
 * added started auction time and end auction time

-****issues
-* cant apply any condiotion Starting date and ending data
-* User can post multiple bid but cant edit the field